Wednesday, November 20, 2024

 Choose the tire width based on the type of riding you want to do.

-On a 20″ wheel, you can get narrower tires if you just want to ride on paved road (I’d still recommend 2.3″+ for a heavy e-bike frame), 4″ fat tires if you intend to be riding through rain, mud, or snow, or even something in between if you want to ride on the road and on dirt trails (perhaps 3″-3.3″ wide tire).
+On a 20″ wheel, you can get narrower tires if you just want to ride on paved roads (I’d still recommend 2.3″+ for a heavy e-bike frame), 4″ fat tires if you intend to be riding through rain, mud, or snow, or even something in between if you want to ride on the road and on dirt trails (perhaps 3″-3.3″ wide tire).

 If you choose a wheel size smaller than 20″, you may be giving up some of the flexibility of choosing tire width.